instancer-kirik/stupid-dependencies/demo.md

 stupid demo                    # Full Kotlin/Android demo

 # Use on your broken project
-stupid check                   # "Why won't this build?" stupid fix                     # "How do I fix it?" stupid fix --apply             # "Just fix it already!"
+stupid look                    # "Why won't this build?" stupid cope                    # "How do I fix it?" stupid cope --apply            # "Just fix it already!"

 # Advanced features
 stupid explain kotlin          # "Explain like I'm 5"